Singaporean Mandarin Database

 SAMPLE SENTENCE

-Li Yiguang said that when he was 11 years old, he and his mother were on the run from te gu (“跑地牛”, which refers to illegal hawkers hiding from law enforcement officers) for about two years while they sold fried carrot cake, fried rice, and fried vermicelli in Taman Jurong.
+Mr Li Yiguang said that starting from when he was 11 years old, he and his mother sold fried carrot cake, fried rice, and fried vermicelli around Taman Jurong.
+For almost two years, they were constantly on the run from “te gu” – the inspectors tasked with clearing out illegal hawkers.
 (Lianhe Zaobao, 14/5/2019)

 其他地区用语